 The uThukela district municipality has developed and adopted the IWMP on the 5th June 2015.
+The IWMP is under review and will be approved by May 2021.
 The plan focuses on two main categories describe the waste that is generated within uThukela district municipality namely:

-- ⇒ General waste: This is waste that does not pose an immediate threat to humans or the environment (like household waste, building rubble, garden waste and certain dry industrial and business waste); - ⇒ Hazardous waste: Means waste that is associated with chemical reactivity or toxic, explosive, corrosive or other characteristics, which cause or are likely to cause danger to health or the environment whether alone or in contact with other waste.
+- ➡ General waste: This is waste that does not pose an immediate threat to humans or the environment (like household waste, building rubble, garden waste and certain dry industrial and business waste); - ➡ Hazardous waste: Means waste that is associated with chemical reactivity or toxic, explosive, corrosive or other characteristics, which cause or are likely to cause danger to health or the environment whether alone or in contact with other waste.
 Medical waste, which is quite prevalent in the area, falls under this category.